 #FaerieFriday: Seelies and Unseelies

 Beware: Seelies can be just as treacherous as Unseelies.
-The distinction, although implied (as seen in the picture below), is not light vs. dark, good vs. evil.
+The distinction, although implied, is not light vs. dark, good vs. evil.
 All of the Fair Folk lack moral sense and are incapable of understanding human emotions; the Unseelies’ methods might just be a bit more savage.

-The first time I came across this distinction was actually in a fictional novel.
-In the Mortal Instruments by Cassandra Clare, faeries are divided into two courts.
-This idea always fascinated me, but I had more burning questions: Why were there two courts?
+The first time I came across this distinction of Seelie vs. Unseelie was actually in a fictional novel.
+In the Mortal Instruments by Cassandra Clare, faeries are divided into two courts, and that idea fascinated me the moment I learned about it.
+But I wondered: Why were there two courts?
 Did they used to be one?
 What divided them?
 The beauty of story-telling is that we can make up our own answers.
 And so I went ahead and wrote The King’s Daughters, the first conflict between Seelies and Unseelies in my fictional world of Tír na Óg.

 Previous #FaerieFriday posts: